-Our 2020 targets Target achievement Actions taken in 2020 Targets for 2021 Continue with the implementation f the Workplace Health and Well- eing programme, which include: Stress Resilience Programme; Continue with the implementation of the Workplace Mental Health and Well-being including: Stress Resilience Programme, which will be resumed in full once all COVID-19 restrictions have been lifted.
+Our 2020 targets Target achievement Actions taken in 2020 Targets for 2021 Continue with the implementation of the Workplace Health and Wellbeing programme, which include: Stress Resilience Programme; Employee Assistance Programme; "Something is wrong with me" Employee Mental Health Support Programme.
+Partially completed Stress Resilience Programme: several offline sessions had been held before the pandemic broke out.
+The programme was subsequently suspended, although the facilitators were able to conduct online sessions.
+Preparations for the Employee Assistance Programme had been ongoing: the tender was held and the contract for services was effectively signed.
+The programme "Something is wrong with me" was postponed to 2021 as the staff had been overloaded during the COVID-19 pandemic.
+Continue with the implementation of the Workplace Mental Health and Well-being including: Stress Resilience Programme, which will be resumed in full once all COVID-19 restrictions have been lifted.
 Online sessions will be used more often.
-Employee Assistance Programme; "Something is wrong with me" Employee Mental Health &amp; Wellbeing Programme.
+Employee Assistance Programme; "Something is wrong with me" Employee Mental Health & Wellbeing Programme.
 Continue with the setting up of the Committees for the "Care for People" Programme in other departments of the Company Not completed, revised Due to the COVID-19 pandemic, the planned work was suspended.
 At the same time, regular inspections of sanitary and living conditions at the facilities of contractors were carried out within this programme.
 Proceed with routine and unscheduled inspections of sanitary and living conditions at the contractors' facilities Based on the results of the pilot project, implement a Fatigue Risk Management Programme in other departments of the Company Postponed to 2021 We could not fulfil the tasks set for 2020 due to the COVID-19 pandemic.
 We had been working on the reduction of employee fatigue risks as part of adaptation to pandemic and quarantine conditions.
 Implement the Fatigue Risk Management Programme in other departments of the Company Implement the Global Challenge Programme; Arrange the Health Days with the participation of specialists.
 Not completed Actions planned for this task were not implemented due to the COVID-19 pandemic.
 Consider changing the concept of this programme in the context of current restrictions Complete the programme for installation of automated external defibrillators (AEDs) programme 75% completed First Aiders were trained in the use of the AED.
 The first four AEDs have been installed in the facilities and buildings with the largest number of employees located farthest from the KPO sick bays.
 Ten more defibrillators have been ordered and are expected to be delivered in 2021.
 Install 10 AEDs Introduce an Electronic Pre-shift Medical Examination System (EPMES) New task; 25% completed.
 A pilot project has been completed, which includes the installation of two EPMES hardware and software systems in KPC and Pilot Camp sick bays.
 EMPES test has been launched.
 Purchase five units and install them at all KPO sick bays